Advanced Manufacturing Technology Opportunities in the Carolinas

-There’s no argument that a formal education is important in almost every professional career, and that includes mechatronics engineering technology.
-You’ll find the education and training you can receive in an electronics engineering technician program can give you the competitive edge in the East Coast job market.
+There’s no argument that a formal education is important in almost every profession, and that includes mechatronics engineering technology.
+You’ll find the education and training you can receive in an electronics engineering technician program could give you a competitive edge in the East Coast job market.

 Industry Specialization an Option

-- Control Sensors Development – Autonomous automobiles and enhanced safety features are a booming business.
-Mechanical engineers able to work in this sector are in great demand.
+- Control Sensors Development: Autonomous automobiles and enhanced safety features are a booming business.

 South Carolina a Leader in Advanced Manufacturing

-The South Carolina Department of Commerce says this area of the country is one of the world’s “top producers of complex products,” with advanced manufacturing “growing at a record pace that shows no signs of slowing.”
+The South Carolina Department of Commerce says this area of the country is one of the world’s “top producers of complex products."
 In 2016, eleven percent of South Carolina’s employment was in the manufacturing sector.

 From premium automobiles and appliances to boats and aircraft, each time a finished product rolls off an assembly line in this state, it helps solidify South Carolina’s reputation as a location that truly is just right for advanced manufacturing.

-Education is key: A Electronics Engineering Technology (Mechatronics) degree not only makes you more marketable, it gives you a greater range of career options because of the well-rounded and general-knowledge curriculum offered.
+Education is key: An Electronics Engineering Technology (EET/Mechatronics) degree not only makes you more marketable, it gives you a greater range of options because of the well-rounded and general-knowledge curriculum offered.
 The need for advanced manufacturing professionals is opportunity waiting to happen for men and women with undergraduate degrees in electronics engineering technology.
 Post-graduate jobs can include:

 - Associate Application Technician